Darling (2010 film): Plot

 Later, Prabha finds out that Rishi is not Appala Raju's son, but Vishwanath's nephew.
-Vishwanath betrayed his father by marrying his girlfriend rather than the girl chosen by his father.
+Vishwanath married his girlfriend rather than the girl chosen by his father, helped by Hanumanta.
 As a result, he is ousted by his father.
 Hanumanta Rao, on Viswanath's behalf, negotiates with his father for a reconciliation.
 After many attempts, he agrees to forgive Viswanath, but on the condition that his daughter's son should marry Nandini.

-Prabha decides not to reveal his love for Nandini and makes up his mind to leave.
+Feeling emotional, Prabha promises not to reveal his love for Nandini to save his father's promise and decides to leave.
 As Prabha tries to leave, Nandini reveals that she was in love with him all along.
 She was playing hard to get with him, only to know how much he loves her.
-However, to save his father's reputation, he does not reveal his love to her and leaves the place, leaving Nandini heartbroken.
+However, to save his father's promise, he does not reveal his love to her and leaves the place, leaving Nandini heartbroken.
 Nisha's father too realizes the truth that the story Prabha had said was a lie, and tries to kill him.
 Meanwhile, Nandini gets to know the truth behind Prabha's silence and injures herself on purpose as she is angry at Hanumanta Rao.
 She tells Vishwanath that she loves Prabha and she wants to marry him.
 Feeling bad for her, he agrees to her proposal.
 Hanumanta Rao reminds him of the condition, but Viswanath says no and reminds him of their friendship for helping each other.
-Even Viswanath's father feels emotional about it, so he forgives his son and allows Nandini to marry Prabha.
+Even Viswanath's father feels emotional about it.
+He tells them how bad he feels and apologises to his son for not being there for him by allowing Nandini to marry Prabha and reconcile's with them.

 Outside, Nandini runs to Prabha and sees him getting beaten up by Nisha's father.
-He sends his men to kill her, but Prabha manages to stop them and save Nandini.
+He sends his men to kill her, but Prabha manages to stop them and save Nandini but was severely injured.
 Nisha's father later raises a gun at Prabha, but Nandini pleads him to not shoot and shows her love for Prabha.
 Feeling emotional, Nisha's father lowers the gun and lets them go.
 Prabha and Nandini finally get married and live a happy life.